jalvarado1381/HARDS-Analisys/README.md

         source("run_analysis.R")

-Through the execution it is printing each of the part it is executing.
-So you have to see like this:
+Through the execution, it prints a line indicating each of the part it is executing.
+So you have to see something like this when it finish:

         1.- Merging  the training and the test sets.
         2.- Extracting the measurements on the mean and standard deviation for each measurement.